 - TH 305 - Ethics: Contemporary Moral Issues (satisfies Ethics core)

 - SC 230 - Introduction to Czech Culture and Society / MG 419 - Special Topics in Management / IB 470 - Special Topics in International Business

 Charles University in Prague

 - Academic advisor’s approval

 - Clean disciplinary record (not on disciplinary probation or with history of disciplinary problems)

 - Recommendation from faculty or administrator

-Fee covers tuition, housing, breakfast, some other meals, cultural events and trips (airfare not included).
+Fee covers tuition, housing, breakfast, some other meals, cultural events, and trips (airfare not included).

-- Online Application due mid February.
+- Online application due mid February

-To apply, visit the International Programs page.
+For more information and to apply, please visit the International Programs page.